Rule 173-39-01 | ODA provider certification: introduction and definitions.

 "Activity of daily living" (ADL) has the same meaning as in rule 5160-3-05 of the Administrative Code.

-"Activity plan" means a description of interventions and the dates and times the provider shall provide the interventions.
+"Activity plan" means a description of interventions and the schedule for when to provide those interventions.

 "ADS" has the same meaning as in rule 173-39-02.1 of the Administrative Code.